Jesus of Suburbia: Music videos

 Two versions of the "Jesus of Suburbia" music video exist, directed by Samuel Bayer (who also directed the music videos for the first four singles released from the American Idiot album).
 The official music video premiered on October 14, 2005, in the UK and on October 25, 2005, on the MTV network for viewers in the US.
 One version is a 12-minute edit, complete with a plot and dialogue; the other is a nine and a half-minute director's cut, inclusive solely of the music itself and devoid of additives.
 The video starred Lou Taylor Pucci as Jesus.
-Jesus' love interest (Whatsername) was played by Kelli Garner.
+Jesus' love interest was played by Kelli Garner.
 Jesus' mother was portrayed by Canadian actress Deborah Kara Unger.
 Although Armstrong was originally tipped to provide the acting role of the main character, this was altered during pre-filming.

 The plot of the video essentially follows that of the song.
-Despite the fact it is the second track, the video reveals Jesus' and Whatsername's relationship before it is revealed in the story.
 The video pays homage to "1979" by Smashing Pumpkins—it also made use of the SnorriCam which created the video's notable up-close shots in the convenience store and party scenes.